Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

        The can either be a number, or the string @c "all" (meaning all rows).
   - @c "value": a numeric, string, or null value to assign to the cell.
   - @c "background": the background color.
 This can be a either a color name or hex-encoded value.
+  - @c "bold": @c true to make the cell bold.
+  - @c "highlight": @c true to highlight the cell.
   - @c "show-borders": an array of boolean values, representing whether the borders of the cell should be drawn.
 These values go clockwise, starting at 12 o'clock.
   - @c "horizontal-page-alignment": how to horizontally align the item within its area.\n